 Description: Uniformly olive-brown, reddish brown, dark gray, or nearly black with cone-shaped head.

 Habitat: Any region with damp soil, pine woods, hardwood forest, sparsely wooded rocky hillsides, swamp edge, and grasslands.
-It usually avoids desert of semi desert habitats.
+It usually avoids desert or semi desert habitats.

 Feeding: The diet of such a small snake consists largely of invertebrate prey.
 Feeds almost exclusively on earthworms, though ant larvae may also be taken.
-Its pointed snout facilitates burrowing in the moist soil where its prey is found.
-Only earthworms were found in the sampled stomachs along with a wider range of menu items that includes slugs, snails, sowbugs, insects, small frogs and your lizards, particularly the abundant little ground skinks.
+The pointed snout facilitates burrowing in the moist soil where its prey is found.
+Earthworms were found in the sampled stomachs along with a wider range of menu items that includes slugs, snails, sow bugs, insects, small frogs and small lizards, particularly the abundant little ground skinks.
 Insect eggs and larvae may be eaten as well.